diogoaurelio/schedoscopeWiki/Storage-Formats.md

 	STORED AS TEXTFILE
     [...]

-Additionally, one might want to add custom SerDe properties.
+Additionally, one might want to add custom SerDe properties, for example when using CSV/TSV.
 Here is an example of how one would do so:

     storedAs(TextFile())
     rowFormat("org.apache.hadoop.hive.serde2.OpenCSVSerde")